-The City identifies land useful for public purposes within the Parks, Open Space, and Public Facilities Land Use Designation and zone.
-About 21% percent of the UGA land area is now used for parks, open space and public facilities, a relatively high percentage compared with most communities, but consistent with the high priority residents have placed on maintaining the City's rural and small town character.
-This zone also includes City offices and properties, schools, Si View Park, the City's wastewater treatment plant, and the fire station, as well as designated tracts for the protection of critical areas, public lands for future levy setbacks, and other public purposes.
+About ~~47.21~~ percent of the UGA land area, ~~or 652 acres~~, is now used for parks, open space and public facilities, a relatively high percentage compared with most communities, but consistent with the high priority residents have placed on maintaining the City's rural and small town character.
+This zone includes City offices and properties, schools, Si View Park and the fire station.
 Other key components of open space include the Meadowbrook and Tollgate Farms, which together have been designated by North Bend to serve as an urban separator between the Cities of North Bend and Snoqualmie.
 The preservation of land identified as environmentally critical areas, open space, and parks provides a variety of functions such as: providing access to the Snoqualmie River and its tributaries; providing visual relief from the built environment; retaining areas for wildlife habitat and stormwater retention; creating opportunities for study of the natural environment; supporting recreation opportunities; and linking the City with its historic past.